Outgoing Student Mobility for Studies

 -10 points

-Applying for two mobility types at the same time (reduction is applied to the mobility type preferred by the student who has not benefited from mobility before) *
+To apply for two mobility types at the same time (Reduction is applied to the mobility type preferred by the student who has not benefited from mobility before.) *

 -10 points